ajaxray/short-code/README.md

 // Output: 9876
 ```

 Please note that, using this method, you can only ensure the minimum character length.
 This length may exceed for larger numbers.

+### Dependency

+This library has dependency on BCMath PHP extension.
+Please check the [installation page](http://php.net/manual/en/bc.setup.php) in case you don't have it configured.

 ---